genc-murat/road47/readme.md

 - **Rate Limiting**: Enforces maximum request limits per target, preventing overloading of services and ensuring fair resource allocation.
 - **Resource-Based Routing**: Selects targets based on their current resource usage (CPU, memory), enabling smarter routing decisions for optimized performance.
 - **Caching**: Integrates an in-memory cache to store and serve frequently accessed data, significantly reducing response times and backend load.
+- **Intelligent Health Checking**: Continuously monitors the health of backend servers to ensure traffic is only routed to operational servers, thereby enhancing the reliability and uptime of services.
 - **Configurable and Extensible**: Easy to configure through TOML files, allowing quick setup and adjustments according to your infrastructure needs.
 - **High Performance and Scalability**: Designed with performance in mind, Road47 can handle high volumes of concurrent connections and is scalable to meet the demands of growing applications.
 - **Weighted Round Robin**: Distributes requests based on predefined weights assigned to each backend service, allowing more requests to be routed to higher-capacity or higher-priority services.